LTUC/amman-dotnet-401d2/Curriculum/Class03/README.md

 ```

 ## File Stream
- - What is a stream
+ - What is a stream?
 	1. StreamReader
-	2. StreamWriter
+	1. StreamWriter

 ## File Types
 - CSV